jackbsteinberg/std-toast/README.md

   which can be either an `<a>` or a `<button>`, provides a call to action.

+TODO: what about title or icon?
+They should potentially also be accomodated, in a similar fashion.

 Thus, the following would all work well out of the box:

 ```html